Mandeep S. Bajwa

 Mandeep is a Clinical Senior Lecturer in Head & Neck Surgical Oncology at the University of Surrey and an Honorary Consultant Head & Neck Reconstructive Surgeon at the Royal Surrey NHS Foundation Trust in Guildford.
 He has expertise in the surgical treatment of oral cancer, salivary gland cancer, jaw tumours, Osteoradionecrosis (a complication of head and neck radiotherapy) and microvascular or free-flap reconstructive surgery.

 As a clinical academic, Mandeep is focused on improving patient outcomes following surgery to remove head and neck cancer.
 His research involves surgical innovation through developing and refining surgical techniques, and the incorporation of patient-reported outcomes to facilitate personalised and patient-centred care.
 Additionally, he is committed to evaluating innovations within the framework of high-quality clinical trials.
-He currently holds the following active grants/awards:
+In his new role as NIHR Specialty Lead for Surgery in the South East Regional Research Delivery Network (RDN), Mandeep will collaborate with researchers across hospitals in the region to deliver high-quality surgical research, build research capacity, and improve patient access to surgical studies.

-Mandeep also supports training the next generation of surgeons.
-He is a clinical supervisor for training surgeons and course faculty for the internationally recognised Liverpool Practical Microvascular and Advanced Head & Neck Reconstruction postgraduate courses.
+Mandeep also supports training the next generation of doctors and surgeons.
+He is a Professional Development Tutor for graduate entry medical students at the University of Surrey and a clinical supervisor for training surgeons within the Kent, Surrey & Sussex Postgraduate Deanery.
+He is also course faculty for the internationally recognised Liverpool Practical Microvascular and Advanced Head & Neck Reconstruction postgraduate courses.

 Areas of specialism